typemill/docs/00-typemill/02-roadmap.md

 * Many more themes.
 * Plugins for comments, RSS, E-Mails, newsletters, and much more.

-If you miss a feature, or if you found a bug, please report it on [GitHub](https://github.com/trendschau/typemill).
+You can find a detailed roadmap on [GitHub](https://github.com/typemill/typemill/issues/35).
+If you miss a feature, or if you found a bug, please report it as an issue on [GitHub](https://github.com/trendschau/typemill).